Pacers take Arizona's Mathurin at No. 6, Zags' Nembhard - WHIZ News

 Warren missed the entire season with a foot injury.
 Brogdon played in just 36 games while Turner played in 42.
 McConnell played in 27 games.
 Both might have been able to play later in the season but were shut down with Pacers’ season going nowhere.

-The Pacers traded two-time All-Star Domantas Sabonis to Sacramento in February, acquiring Tyrese Halliburton and Buddy Hield and and Jalen Smith.
+The Pacers traded two-time All-Star Domantas Sabonis to Sacramento in February, acquiring Tyrese Haliburton and Buddy Hield and and Jalen Smith.

 “It’s great to have a guy like Tyrese, who is a leader who likes to pass the ball,” Mathurin said.
 “Me being around him every day and learning every day will be a great thing.”